Jump to section

 This is the advice we hear over and over again.
 We all know that our employees want feedback, but surprisingly few of us regularly ask for the feedback that we need.
 A recent Gallup poll revealed that only “15% of millennials strongly agree that they routinely ask for feedback.
 And one in three millennials strongly agrees they’ve told their manager the one thing they need most to get their work done and why.”

 In my coaching sessions, I’ve found that we make a lot of assumptions about what people need, particularly when it comes to feedback.
 Giving feedback is often fraught with discomfort on both sides so these well-intentioned conversations can result in missed opportunities that adversely affect working relationships.
 And millennials aren’t the only ones who aren’t asking for the feedback that they need in order to succeed.
 Leaders at every level of their organization are missing opportunities to create a culture of feedback that can establish trust and help retain talent.

-The value of transforming a culture into one that’s inclusive of feedback creates a safe place where asking is the norm and team members are best positioned to do their best work.
-Beyond just knowing you should be asking for feedback, I’d like to share some advice from my practice on how and when to seek feedback from your team members and make the most of it every time.
+The value of transforming culture into one that’s inclusive of feedback creates a safe place where asking is the norm and team members are best positioned to do their best work.
+Beyond just knowing you should be asking for feedback, I’d like to share some advice from my practice on how and when to seek different types of feedback from your team members and make the most of it every time.

 The benefits of asking for feedback, at every level of the organization